tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/操作指南/备份/下载备份文件_intl_en.md

 ## Overview
-You can download TencentDB cold backup data and binlogs in the TencentDB for TDSQL Console.
+You can download TencentDB cold backup data and binlogs in the TDSQL for MySQL Console.

 ## Directions
 1. Log in to the [TDSQL Console](https://console.cloud.tencent.com/dcdb) and click the instance name or **Manage** in the "Operation" column to enter the instance management page.